Charley Hull: 2015

 Hull failed to progress through LPGA Qualifying School at the end of 2014, and at the beginning of 2015, she consequently divided her time between playing on the LET and a limited number of events on the LPGA Tour.
 After her first five tournaments of 2015, Hull reached number 61 on the LPGA money list, and she also entered the top 100 of the LPGA status list which rewarded her with a full exemption to compete whenever she chose to on the LPGA Tour.
-Hull played in the 2015 Solheim Cup at Golf Club St. Leon-Rot where Europe let slip a 106 lead to lose 13.514.5.
+Hull played in the 2015 Solheim Cup at Golf Club St. Leon-Rot where Europe let slip a 10–6 lead to lose 13.5–14.5.
 She won all four of her pairs matches during the event, but was caught up in controversy in her day two fourballs match partnering Suzann Pettersen.
 Their match with Alison Lee and Brittany Lincicome was tied going into the 17th hole.
 Lee missed a putt to win the hole and Hull walked away.
 Lee picked up her ball, believing the putt had been conceded, but Pettersen said she had not conceded the putt and the United States forfeited the hole.
 Europe sealed the match at the 18th hole to win 2 up.
 Hull was emotional afterwards, but Laura Davies, on Sky, felt that she carried no blame for the incident.
-Hull lost her singles match to Cristie Kerr 3 and 2 on the final day and finished with a 410 record.
+Hull lost her singles match to Cristie Kerr 3 and 2 on the final day and finished with a 4–1–0 record.
 Hull's best finish of the year on the LPGA Tour came at the Taiwan Championship in October, where she finished fourth.
 In total, Hull made the cut at 13 tournaments out of 14 on the LPGA Tour in 2015.
 At the end of the year, Hull's world ranking was 41.

 2016

 At the 2016 ANA Inspiration, Hull finished runner-up, her best ever major result, one stroke behind Lydia Ko.
-She competed for England at the International Crown in July, where she helped them finish T3rd.
+She competed for England at the International Crown in July, where she helped them finish tied-3rd.
 She then competed for Great Britain at the 2016 Summer Olympics in Rio de Janeiro, where she finished in seventh place, two strokes off the bronze medal position.
 In 2016, she had five top-ten finishes on the LPGA Tour and won for the first time on the tour at the CME Group Tour Championship in Naples, Florida.
 Hull finished the event with a tournament record 19-under-par to win by two strokes.
-She won $500,000 for her win and said it had been a "long time coming" and added "This is a big win to end the year with, it's nice to have that under my belt."
+She won $500,000 for her win and said it had been a "long time coming" and added: "This is a big win to end the year with, it's nice to have that under my belt."
 Hull's best LET finish of the year was a second place at the Dubai Ladies Masters in December as Hull finished two strokes behind Shanshan Feng.
 Hull concluded her year at 16 in the world rankings.